-The Division's DWSRF program will satisfy EPA's Strategic Goal 2 for Clean and Safe Water, Objective 2.1 for Protecting Human Health, Sub objective 2.1.1 for water safe to drink by relating the activities of the Program to quantifiable environmental results.
+The Division's DWSRF program will satisfy EPA's Strategic Goal 2 for Clean and Safe Water, Objective 2.1 for Protecting Human Health, Sub objective 2.1.1 for potable water by relating the activities of the Program to quantifiable environmental results.
 The following short-term goals are presented in order to be in compliance with EPA Order #5700.7, which became effective on January 1, 2005.